ryandejaegher/hugo-starter/content/notes/_index.md

 ---

 Welcome to my notes page.
 Notes is where I share my early thoughts, ideas, learning and questions.
-Unlike my articles, notes are very messy and have a loose structure.  ^88a68f
+Unlike my articles, notes are very messy and have a loose structure.

-{{< squarespace>}}